In a world filled with toxins, we need to work on keeping our bodies healthy--and one of the best ways to do that is to improve liver health.

 - Exercise daily – even if it’s only a brisk walk or something minimal.
-Daily movement is very important.
-It keeps the lymph flowing and toxins moving out of the body.
+Daily movement is very important to keep your lymph moving.

 - Sweat Daily- this should occur if you are getting daily exercise, however you can head to a sauna as well.